vmware-archive/kubeless/docs/quick-start.md

 zookeeper   ClusterIP   10.55.249.102   <none>        2181/TCP            1m
 ```

-Now you can deploy a pubsub function.
 A function can be as simple as:

 ```python
 def foobar(event, context):